Protection Ritual to Stop conflict and War in Sudan

 Silent breath variant Discreet upkeep of intention when public No material residue; note in journal

 Small, steady action and consistency matter more than complexity.
-I encourage simple wording that centers ceasefires and aid access while avoiding aggressive language.
-These companion magic practices build gentle momentum and keep care at the centre of our work.
+Use simple, non‑aggressive wording that centers ceasefires and aid access.
+These companion magic practices—repeated safely and privately—help weave steady protection into daily life.

 Aligning magic with civilian‑led peace efforts in Sudan